 Self-seeding annual: Annuals, meaning they die over the winter, but they self-seed so they will naturally come back the following year in your garden.

-Ships: as a plant in a 2.75" diameter pot, in the Spring.
+Ships: as 3 plants in 2" diameter pots, in the Spring.

 Flat rate $10 shipping no matter how many plants you buy.